May 6, 2021

-- If you have pets in the home, do not allow them in the room of the person with asthma or allergies, and especially do not let them in the bed!
+- If you have pets in the home, don’t allow them in the room of the person with asthma or allergies, and especially don’t let them in the bed!

 - Avoid irritants such as smoke, strong fragrances and odors, and cleaning products.
 If your child has asthma, try to clean when they are not home.

 2. Know your asthma symptoms:

 Asthma symptoms can be different for everyone, and they depend on a number of factors, including how severe asthma is, what type you have, how well you’re able to manage it, and what season it is.
 Even so, there are some red flags that could indicate an asthma attack or other asthma issues:

 - Shortness of breath

 - Chest pain or tightness

 - Trouble sleeping caused by coughing, wheezing, shortness of breath

 How can you tell if you’re having an asthma attack?